 Figure 4.8 below describes the percentage of households owning a mobile phone by district.
-It shows that Burera district has 39% of households owning a mobile phone, ranking the district fourth within Northern Province after Musanze (48.6%), Gakenke (41.1%) and Rulindo (43.1%).

-In urban areas, 71.5% of households own a mobile phone, while in rural areas the figure is 40.6% and 45.2% country-wide.
+It shows that 42.1% of households in Nyabihu district own a mobile phone.
+Country-wide, 45.2% of households own a mobile; the figure is 40.6% in rural areas and 40.4% in Western Province.